 7. Slicing

-In this cutting technique, foods are cut into thin and relatively broad slices, this is accomplished by hand or machine.
+In this cutting technique, foods are cut into thin and relatively broad slices.
+This is accomplished by hand or machine.
 It can be used on meat, vegetables, fruit, cheese, and bread.

-Use: Salads, Baked, Rosts, Grills.
+Use: Salads, Baked, Roasts, Grills.

 8. Mincing

-Use: As herbs, Stuffing, Garnish
+Use: As a herb, stuffing, or Garnish

 9. Crushing